-The transition into motherhood can be challenging for new moms.
+The transition into motherhood can be challenging for a new mom.
 Whether it’s dealing with never-ending “mom guilt”, not feeling confident in oneself, or figuring out whether to return to work, motherhood can feel like you’re constantly in a lose-lose situation.

-Join me and Nicole Oren, a life coach for new moms, as we delve into some of the common challenges that moms experience in those first few postpartum years.
+Join me and Nicole Oren, a life coach for new moms, as we delve into some of the common challenges that a new mom experiences in those first few postpartum years.
 Have a listen!

 Want to get your little one consistently sleeping 11-12 hours at night so you can be a functioning human?
 Join my FREE training HERE!